Insubric/steepest_paths_tool/README.md

 Citation
 ----------------------
-If you use the **Steepest paths tool** and publish some result based on this R script, please cite this software as follows:
+If you use the **Steepest paths tool** in published work, please cite this software as follows:

 Swiss Federal Institute for Forest Snow and Landscape Research WSL, 2023, Steepest paths tool (v0.10), https://github.com/Insubric/steepest_paths_tool.